akshatkumawat/react-native-search-screen/README.md

 ```

 ### Live Test

-Dillinger is currently extended with the following plugins.
  Instructions on how to use them in your own application are linked below.

 | platform | Link |
 | ------ | ------ |